 Many people enjoy the combination, but if you chose to use alcohol with MDMA, do so with moderation.
-Getting raging drunk and then dropping a few pills is a sign of world-class carelessness in my opinion and the gods of natural selection may punish you for it.
+Getting raging drunk and then dropping a few pills is reckless and the gods of natural selection may punish you for it.

 Sedatives can be very useful to ‘take the edge off’ after coming down off MDMA.

 Many MDMA users enjoy this combination, but not necessarily at the same time.
 A small amount of pot before taking MDMA may reduce nausea and anxiety (if the user isn’t entirely comfortable with using MDMA).
 If used simultaneously the two drugs may not mix well and/or interfere with each other.
 Smoking a large amount of pot while high on MDMA can be counterproductive and unpleasant.

 The combination is believed to be safe, but it may be best to go with one or the other at a given moment in time (you may not enjoy the combination.)
 Many pot smokers report that it’s a pleasant way to relax after coming down from MDMA.